-As at 31 March 2023 the Group was funded by a fully drawn down £45,000,000 term loan facility provided by Standard Chartered Bank and secured by fixed and floating charges over the assets of the Group.
+As at 31 March 2024 the Group was funded by a fully drawn down £39,000,000 term loan facility provided by Standard Chartered Bank and secured by fixed and floating charges over the assets of the Group.
 The facility is subject to financial covenants which are tested semi-annually and, in the event any are breached, would result in such amounts owed becoming repayable on demand.
-The facilities are repayable in instalments, from March 2024.
+The facility is repayable in quarterly instalments, from June 2024 until maturity in March 2026.

-The directors have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the "Forecasts"), taking into consideration the expected continuing impact of very high European energy prices.
-The directors have also prepared a detailed assessment of a severe but plausible downside scenario arising as a result of as a result of further increases in energy prices and other input costs and have considered the impact this would have on the Forecasts.
+The directors have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the "Forecasts"), taking into consideration current market conditions, including the continuing impact of high energy prices.
+The directors have also prepared a detailed assessment of a severe but plausible downside scenario arising as a result of further increases in energy prices and other input costs and have considered the impact this would have on the Forecasts.
 The Forecasts indicate that, taking account of reasonably possible downsides, the Group will have sufficient funds, by utilising the bank facilities described above, to meet its bank covenant tests and liabilities as they fall due for that period.

-Consequently, the directors are confident that the Group will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.
+Consequently, the directors are confident that the Group and the Company will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.